Constellation-Labs/documentation-hub/validate/validator/trustLabels.md

 ### Supplying Trust Labels

-When your node initiates a join to the cluster (Metagraph), use the `--ratings` argument and provide the path to a flat file containing the trust labels.
+When your node initiates a join to the cluster (metagraph), use the `--ratings` argument and provide the path to a flat file containing the trust labels.

 The file is a text file with a single trust label entry per line in the following format: